Microplastics: Primary microplastics

 Primary microplastics are small pieces of plastic that are purposefully manufactured.
 They are usually used in facial cleansers and cosmetics, or in air blasting technology.
 In some cases, their use in medicine as vectors for drugs was reported.
 Microplastic "scrubbers", used in exfoliating hand cleansers and facial scrubs, have replaced traditionally used natural ingredients, including ground almond shells, oatmeal, and pumice.
-Primary microplastics have also been produced for use in air blasting technology.
+Primary microplastics have also been produced for use in air-blasting technology.
 This process involves blasting acrylic, melamine, or polyester microplastic scrubbers at machinery, engines, and boat hulls to remove rust and paint.
 As these scrubbers are used repeatedly until they diminish in size and their cutting power is lost, they often become contaminated with heavy metals such as cadmium, chromium, and lead.
-Although many companies have committed to reducing the production of microbeads, there are still many bioplastic microbeads that also have a long degradation life cycle similar to normal plastic.
+Although many companies have committed to reducing the production of microbeads, there are still many bioplastic microbeads that also have a long degradation life cycle, for example in cosmetics.

 Secondary microplastics

-Secondary plastics are small pieces of plastic derived from the breakdown of larger plastic debris, both at sea and on land.
-Over time, a culmination of physical, biological, and chemphotodegradation, including photo-oxidation caused by sunlight exposure, can reduce the structural integrity of plastic debris to a size that is eventually undetectable to the naked eye.
+Secondary microplastics are small pieces of plastic derived from the physical breakdown and mechanical degradation of larger plastic debris, both at sea and on land.
+Over time, a combination of physical, biological, and photochemical degradation, including photo-oxidation caused by sunlight exposure, can reduce the structural integrity of plastic debris to a size that is eventually undetectable to the naked eye.
 This process of breaking down large plastic material into much smaller pieces is known as fragmentation.
-It is considered that microplastics might further degrade to be smaller in size, although the smallest microplastic reportedly detected in the oceans at present is 1.6 micrometres (6.3×10−5 in) in diameter.
+It is considered that microplastics might further degrade to be smaller in size, although the smallest microplastic reportedly detected in the oceans in 2017 was 1.6 micrometres (6.3×10−5 in) in diameter.
 The prevalence of microplastics with uneven shapes suggests that fragmentation is a key source.
-It was observed that more microplastics might be formed from biodegradable polymer than from non-biodegradable polymer in both seawater and fresh water.
+One study suggested that more microplastics might be formed from biodegradable polymer than from non-biodegradable polymer in both seawater and fresh water.

-Other sources: as a by-product/dust emission during wear and tear
+"It's actually classified as a very high priority high contaminant by the EPA... when they litter or put something in a landfill, the plastic will break down into smaller and smaller particles.
+And eventually, they become microplastics...
+They're in the air, they're in the water, they're in the soil." – University of Tennessee professor Mike McKinney.

-There are countless sources of both primary and secondary microplastics.
-Microplastic fibers enter the environment from the washing of synthetic clothing.
-Tires, composed partly of synthetic styrene-butadiene rubber, will erode into tiny plastic and rubber particles as they are used.
-Furthermore, 2.0-5.0 mm plastic pellets, used to create other plastic products, often enter ecosystems due to spillages and other accidents.
+Microplastic fibers enter the environment as a by-product during wear and tear and from the washing of synthetic clothing.
+Tires, composed partly of synthetic styrene-butadiene rubber, erode into tiny plastic and rubber particles as they are used and become dust particles.
+2.0–5.0 mm plastic pellets, used to create other plastic products, enter ecosystems due to spillages and other accidents.

-A Norwegian Environment Agency review report about microplastics published in early 2015 states it would be beneficial to classify these sources as primary, as long as microplastics from these sources are added from human society since the "start of the pipe", and their emissions are inherently a result of human material and product use and not secondary defragmentation in the nature.
+A 2015 Norwegian Environment Agency review report about microplastics stated it would be beneficial to classify these sources as primary, as long as microplastics from these sources are added from human society since the "start of the pipe", and their emissions are inherently a result of human material and product use and not secondary to fragmentation in the nature.